JXNICHOLAS/rock-vib-burial-depth/README.md

 # Burial Depth Estimation for Partially Embedded Rocks Using Scanning Laser Doppler Vibrometry and Neural Networks

-This repository contains data and code for the paper:
+This repository contains the data and code for the paper:

 > Y. Ruan and E. Komendera, "Burial Depth Estimation for Partially Embedded Rocks Using Scanning Laser Doppler Vibrometry and Neural Networks," submitted to *IEEE Sensors Journal*, 2026.